robertomc2007/Sensores/PULSADOR/README.md

 Detalle sobre puertos de entrada salida de uso general en el procesador ATMEGA328

-Section 4.1 I/O port pins and their functions
+"Section 4.1 I/O port pins and their functions

 • The ATmega328P has 23 General Purpose Digital I/O Pins assigned to 3 Ports (8-bit Ports B, D and 7-bit Port C)
 • Each I/O port pin may be configured as an output with symmetrical drive characteristics.
 Each pin driver is strong enough (20 mA) to drive LED displays directly.
 ### • Each I/O port pin may be configured as an input with or without a pull-up resistors.
 The values for the pull up resistors can range from 20 - 50 K ohms.

-• Each I/O pin has protection diodes to both VCC and Ground
+• Each I/O pin has protection diodes to both VCC and Ground"

 ![GPIO](./detalle_gpio_atmega328.png)